Gib-Iglesias/ponte_callcenter_challenge/README.md

 ## AutoDocumentation with Swagger
-You can check all the APIs created for the project and how to use it
+You can check all the APIs created for the project and how to use it in
 URLs: 'http://127.0.0.1:8000/api/schema/swagger-ui/' or 'http://localhost:8000/api/schema/swagger-ui/'